 As the sun sets and it's time to leave the luxury mansion for a night on the town, there is no better place than Miami!
 Have a peek at these three nightlife options:

 LIV at Fontainebleau has consistently ranked as one of the world's top nightlife venues.
 It reopened its doors after a massive $10 million renovation kicking off the nightclub's 10th season.
-LIV redefined nightlife on Miami Beach and has pioneered the nightlife experience.
+LIV redefined nightlife on Miami Beach and pioneered the nightlife experience.

-For those wanting an incomparable high-energy nightlife experience, STORY is it.
+If you’re looking for an incomparable high-energy nightlife experience, STORY is it.
 The 27,000-square-foot venue brings bigger and bolder to a new zenith.
 MMG, the company behind LIV nightclub, gave birth to STORY.
 There are more than 60 VIP and exclusive tables with five full-service bars.
-STORY's stylish design and sophisticated ambiance are complementary to a premium bottle service experience.
+The venue’s stylish design and sophisticated ambiance are complementary to a premium bottle service experience.

 Developed by the legendary Ian Schrager of Studio 54, Basement is a NYC nightlife spinoff in Miami.
 Come to dance, come to bowl or come to skate on their mini ice rink.
-Come dressed up or dressed down, keep it classy or behave badly.
-Just remember: The greatest crime is to be boring.
+Come dressed up or dressed down, keep it classy or be a little flirty.
+Just remember: the greatest crime is to be boring.

 There’s always something to see or do in Miami.
 Locals and visitors alike enjoy these five venues:

-Now in its 20th year, the SBWFF is a four-day event at which showgoers have the opportunity to sample the offerings of world-renowned producers of wines and spirits and taste testing the fare of top renowned chefs.
+Now in its 20th year, the SBWFF is a four-day event where you will have the opportunity to sample the offerings of world-renowned producers of wines and spirits and taste test the fare of top renowned chefs.
 As the show’s slogan says: Eat, Drink, Educate.

 Living life lavishly is what the Miami Yacht Show is all about.
-This week-long event showcases some of the most spectacular yachts and superyachts globally, located at the modern and upscale Island Gardens Deep Harbour.
+This week-long event at the modern and upscale Island Gardens Deep Harbour, showcases some of the most spectacular yachts and superyachts in the world.

-The Miami venue of the Art Basel international art fair attracts thousands of art enthusiasts each year.
+The Miami venue of the Art Basel International Art Fair attracts thousands of art enthusiasts each year.
 People attend to purchase fine art and learn about the diverse aspects of collecting and exhibiting.
-Many leading and emerging artists and galleries participate in this dynamic event each year.
+Many leading and emerging artists and galleries participate in this dynamic annual event.